 A one-day conference, hosted by the Dean of St Paul’s, the Very Revd Dr David Ison, was held on December 8th 2018 at St John’s Waterloo to help inform and educate Christians about issues relating to human sexuality and gender.

 It involved a range of senior academics and well-known LGBTI Christians, including the Professor of Primary Care Psychiatry at the University College of London, the Professor of Psychology at the University of Surrey and the Professor of Theological Ethics at Durham University.

-The following presentations and notes have kindly been made available by the speakers.
-Films of each session will be available shortly.
+The following presentations and notes have kindly been made available by the speakers (click on their photo to view).

 Dr Qazi Rahman, King’s College London is one of the world’s leading scientists on the biology of sexual orientation and mental health of LGBT people.
 In a pre-recorded address he spoke on the evidence of a biological basis to human sexual orientation differences, and the philosophical and social implications of his work.

 Prof Michael King, is Professor of Psychiatry in the Faculty of Brain Sciences at UCL.
 He is a psychiatric epidemiologist and talked to the conference about the Mental Health of Sexual Minorities.
 He is a member of the Living in Love and Faith thematic work group on Social & Biological Science.

 Prof Peter Hegarty, is Professor of Psychology at

 Surrey University and talked about his recent work which examines the public’s understanding of Intersex people, and the controversies about medical interventions on intersex traits.